near/docs/docs/tutorials/near-indexer.md

 Next, you will need to create a Rust toolchain that mirrors the one in [`nearcore`](https://github.com/near/nearcore/blob/master/rust-toolchain.toml):

 To do this, run the following command in the root of your project.
-This will specify which toolchain your rust environment will use : _(be sure to check the link above for the correct version)_
+This will specify which toolchain your Rust environment will use: _(be sure to check the link above for the correct version)_

 ```bash
 echo 1.58.1 > rust-toolchain